Clay-foundation/model/CONTRIBUTING.md

 - **No changes to model computation**: Clay v1.5 must produce identical embeddings.
 Any refactoring must be verified with before/after numerical comparison.
 - **Test new functionality**: Add tests for new features.
 Tests should be fast (<30s total).
 - **Follow existing patterns**: Look at how similar features are implemented before adding new ones.
-- **Sensor metadata in metadata.yaml**: When adding new sensor support, add entries to both `configs/metadata.yaml` and `claymodel/configs/metadata.yaml`.
+- **Sensor metadata in metadata.yaml**: When adding new sensor support, add entries to `claymodel/configs/metadata.yaml`.

 ## Adding New Sensors